eddycyu/eddycyu/_posts/2020-07-01-how-to-reverse-a-string.md

 published: true
 ---

-This note shows how to reverse a string.
+This recipe shows how to reverse a string.
 We will explore three different approaches to implementing the solution.

 ### Problem: